 Epimedium 'Domino'

-Forms a clump up to 2 x 3 feet, The foliage is glossy mid-green.
+The foliage is glossy mid-green.
 The leaves are composed of 3 spiny, arrow-shaped leaflets that are up to 4.5 x 2.5 inches in size.

 The very abundant, white flowers are tipped in maroon.
-A single plant was reported to have over 100 flower spikes at an age of only 4 at the famous and amazing Plant Delights Nursery in North Carolina.
+A single plant was reported to have over 100 flower spikes at an age of only 4 at the famous Plant Delights Nursery in North Carolina.

 Hardy zones 5 to 8 ( possibly colder )